 - Participants introduce themselves by stating their name.
-They will also be asked to share three statements about themselves, 2 that are true, and 1 which is false. - Participants will fill out an information form that will assess their photography experience, their expectations for this workshop and their computer proficiency.
+They will also be asked to share three statements about themselves, 2 that are true, and 1 that is false.
+The rest of the group will be asked to guess which statement is false. - Participants will also be asked to fill out an information form that will assess their photography experience, their expectations for this workshop and their computer proficiency.
 They will then be invited to share what they wrote. - Participants will also at this time, be provided with a program folder and notebook.
-The folder will include: the CCR's refugee terms glossary, consent form, media resource list, the program's schedule and the handouts for Session 1.1
+The folder will include: the consent form, media resource list, the program's schedule, the handouts for Session 1.1 and the Canadian Council for Refugee's refugee terms glossary.